Reports and policies

 As a frame for our work to live up to our corporate responsibilities, we have developed a string of policies that are based on our obligations through the UN Global Compact.
 The policies guide us to continue to live up to the standards and expectations that we, our customers, our consumers and the goverment institutions set for us.

-Corporate Social Responsibility / CSR-policy
+Corporate Social Responsibility / Sustainability policy

 Human rights policy